Saving Granny’s Coffee Cake

 In my analog recipe box (do people still use recipe boxes?), several much loved recipes had lingered too long without my bothering to make them because of the inclusion of shortening in the ingredient list.
 Chief among my favorite recipes was Granny’s coffee cake: despite my love for this recipe’s cakey texture and buttery brown sugariness I just couldn’t get past the slimy shortening.

-On Courtney Coleman’s suggestion, we replaced the highly refined shortening 1:1 with unrefined coconut oil.
-With CookWell, Courtney helps clients transition the contents of the pantry and fridge to only contain beneficial, healing foods such as coconut oil while eliminating and avoiding unhealthy processed ingredients produced by the industrial food system, devoid of minerals our bodies need daily.
+We replaced the highly refined shortening 1:1 with unrefined coconut oil.
 The healthy, natural fat of unrefined coconut oil not only doesn’t transform under high heat into an unhealthy trans fat as does vegetable oil and shortening products but it imparts a wonderfully subtle sweetness throughout each bite.

 From my Granny to you, enjoy this delicious recipe for a light coffee cake with great texture and flavor.
 Use unrefined coconut oil which melts easily and quickly.
 If you’re short on butter or disinclined to use butter for the topping, use unmelted coconut oil instead.
 Makes two 9-inch cakes.